 described him as a “combination of Bertie Wooster and Genghis Khan”; the satirical magazine Private Eye nicknamed him “Piranha Teeth”; the Daily Telegraph obituary (see below) recalls that when he

 became chairman of English Heritage in 1992, one commentator said it was “like putting Herod in charge of childcare”.
 It seems Jocelyn quite enjoyed having this fearsome reputation.

 Around Easter 1963 a hustling young Irishman called Ronan O'Rahilly met a friend-of-a-friend called Ian Ross and told him of his plan to launch an offshore radio station.
-Ian thought that his father, Jimmy Ross, might be interested
+Ian thought that his father might be

 Jocelyn Stevens, left, and Ronan O'Rahilly on Granada TV's ‘World In Action’ in May 1964.

 Stevens was heavily involved with Caroline in its early days.
 The new offshore broadcaster shared the Queen offices in London's Fetter Lane and Jocelyn was often called upon to act as a spokesman,